Perception, Control and Hardware for In-Hand Slip-Aware Object Manipulation with Parallel Grippers: Gripper design

 \section{Gripper design}

+Commercial grippers are generally not designed for in-hand sliding manipulation tasks and often lack accessible low-level force control.
+To address this limitation, we present a high-performance, force-controlled gripper.
+This permits treating the force response as near-perfect in the design of the slip-aware controllers.
 This section details the hardware design of the gripper and the grasp force controller.
 The gripper features a high-performance motor and efficient field-oriented control (FOC), with the low-level FOC controller running on a ESP32-S3 microcontroller.
 The design incorporates commercially available components and rapid prototyping techniques, such as 3D printing.